gpapia/git-tutorial/cheatsheet.rst

     $ git <verb> --help
     $ man git-<verb>

-For example, you can get the manpage help for the git config command by running
+For example, you can get the manpage help for the ``git config`` command by running one of these:
-these:

 .. code-block:: console